 - Pamuayan Falls may be dry during summer.
 Ask around first before going there so you don’t waste your time.

 - There is another waterfall you can visit called Bigaho Falls.
 You may head there straight from Pamuayan Falls.
-Another option is to rent a boat and then trek the rest of the way.
+Another option is to rent a boat to Bigaho Beach and then walk for 15 minutes to reach it.
+Bigaho Falls is also included in boat tours in Port Barton.

 What to read next: